hankster/Neckerworld/README.md

 * Killing off predators
 * Mating and having child cubes

-For a quick demo, checkout this video: https://youtu.be/79xiX2FlELk
+For a quick demo, check out this video: https://youtu.be/79xiX2FlELk

 ## Game Players